sekertr/hass-n8n/README.md

 ⚡️ A new release is automatically published within 5 minutes after a new n8n version becomes available.

-The first three digits `a.b.c` represent the official n8n version, while the optional fourth digit `.d` indicates additional modifications or bug fixes made by me.
-If no such changes were applied, the fourth digit may be omitted.
+The first three digits `a.b.c` represent the official n8n version.
+The optional fourth identifier `.d` or `-d` indicates additional modifications or bug fixes applied by me.
+If no custom changes are present, this fourth identifier is omitted.

-For example: `1.98.1.1`
+For example: `1.98.1.1`  or `1.98.1-1`
-This indicates that the base version is **n8n 1.98.1**, and the final `.1` refers to a custom update or patch applied on top of that version.
+In both cases, the base version is **n8n 1.98.1**, and the final `.1` or `-1` denotes a custom patch or update layered on top of the official release.

 ## Installation